JustinBrown123/CoffeeReview/README.md

 # CoffeeReview

-Welcome to CoffeeReview, an interactive web app that allows a user to create, read, update and delete reviews of off-the-shelf coffee.
+Welcome to CoffeeReview, an interactive web app that allows a user to create, read, update and delete reviews of seeded examples of off-the-shelf coffee.

-The landing page will show a user options to see all products and also view individual ones, with multiple reviews.
+The landing page will show a user all products and allow user to click on individual product images to navigate to a details page, which will also contain all reviews for the given product.
+User will be able to create, edit or delete any review from any details page.